rebeccafae/learn_command_line_exercises/chapter_6/tmp/stuff/things/frank/joe/alex/john/Readme.md

 > What's in the tmp directory?

-From the chapter_6 directory I run `cd tmp`, then I run `ls` and it returns 'stuff'.
+I would run `ls chapter_6/tmp/` and it returns 'stuff'.

 > Can you show me what files are in that directory?